iKlotho/drf-pydantic-openapi/README.md

-Document DRF code with pydantic models.
+Generate OpenAPI schema with DRF code using pydantic models.
 Supports referencing other service's components.

 # Usage